Property deposit amount

-If an agent is managing the sale, the buyer will pay the deposit to that agent.
+If an agent is managing the sale, the buyer pays the deposit to that agent.
 The agent will hold the deposit in their trust account until the settlement date, or transfer it to a conveyancer’s or legal practitioner’s trust account.

 If an agent is not managing the sale:

-- the buyer will pay the deposit directly to you
+- the buyer pays the deposit directly to you

 Early release of property deposit

-The buyer may release the deposit money to you earlier than the settlement date.
+The buyer may give you the deposit money earlier than the settlement date.
 For this to happen, the:

 - contract must be unconditional

-- there are no debts secured against the property
+- there are no debts secured against the property, or

 - the total amount of debts secured against the property does not exceed 80 per cent of the property sale price.